fssa-batch3/prasanna.mohanram__web_project/README.md

 Features:

-Create an account: ( completed :white_check_mark: )
+### Create an account(completed :white_check_mark:)
-Scenario 1: Successfully create an account Steps:
+-Steps:

-Navigate to the registration page.
+ 1 .Navigate to the sign-in page.
-Enter the required information such as username, phone_number, email, password and confirm_password.
+ 2. Fill the required information such as Name, email, and password.
-Click the "Signup" button.
-Expected Result:
+ 3. Click the "Create Account" button.
+ - Expected Result:
-The user is redirected to the login page.
+  1.The user is redirected to the login page.

-Login account: ( completed :white_check_mark: )
+### Create an account(completed :white_check_mark:)
-Scenario 1: Successfully login in to account Steps:
+- Scenario 1: Successfully login in to account
+    - Steps:

-Navigate to the login page.
+        1. Navigate to the login page.
-Enter the required information such as email, and password.
+        2. Fill the required information such as email, and password.
-Click the "login" button.
-Expected Result:
+        3. Click the "login" button.
+    - Expected Result:
-The user is redirected to the user profile page.
+        - The user is redirected to the user profile page.

-View account details: ( completed :white_check_mark: )
-Scenario 1: Successfully view account details Steps:
+### View account details: ( completed ✅ ) Scenario 1: Successfully view account details Steps:

-Log in as a user.
+- Log in as a user.
 Navigate to the profile page.
-View the account details such as name, email, and phone_number.
-Expected Result:
+- View the account details such as name, email, and phone_number.
-The user can view their account details.
+- Expected Result: The user can view their account details.

-Edit account details: ( completed :white_check_mark: )
-Scenario 1: Successfully edit account details Steps:
+### Edit account details: ( completed ✅ ) Scenario 1: Successfully edit account details Steps:

-Log in as a user.
+- Log in as a user.
 Navigate to the profile page.
-Click the "Edit" button.
+- Click the "Edit Profile" button.
-Update the account details.
+- Update the account details.
-Click the "Save" button.
-Expected Result:
+- Click the "Save Profile" button.
-The user's account details are updated.
+- Expected Result: The user's account details are updated.

-Delete account details: ( completed :white_check_mark: )
-Scenario 1: Successfully delete account details Steps:
+### Delete account details: ( completed ✅ ) Scenario 1: Successfully delete account details Steps:

-Log in as a user.
-Navigate to the profile page.
+- Navigate to the profile page.
 Click the "Delete" button.
-A alert will come.
+- A alert will come.
 Click "Yes".
 The user's account details are deleted.
-The use is redirected to the login page.
+- The use is redirected to the "User_entry"page.
->>>>>>> d1e83de1a35de1ac02a05a05f96cd4048addd28a